-The Makusue ski club was founded with just that in mind… skiing!
+The Makusue Ski and Sport Club was founded with just that in mind… skiing!
 We have the same passion that the founders did and come to ski or ride every weekend that the snow is around.
 Here are some of our favorite skiing locations.

 - Cranmore – (5 minutes) – The closest mountain, just two miles away.
 This small mountain has an old New England feel to it with narrow winding trails.
 When the snow falls, exploring the trees on this mountain really makes the day great.

 - Attitash – (20 minutes) – Always strong with the snow blowing, Attitash will get full coverage as soon as the temps drop down.
 Well groomed for fast skiing, Attitash is a favorite with many of our members holding a pass to the mountain.
 It is also a perfect place to bring that first time friend because of their large beginner area.
 Leave them with the lesson and meet them on your way down.

 - Wildcat – (35 minutes) – With Mount Washington as its neighbor, the Kitty gets a lot of unpredictable weather.
 If you enjoy ungroomed challenging terrain, this is your mountain.
 This is also a Makusue favorite and many hold the pass to this mountain.

 - Black Mountain – (35 minutes) – This bit of history is like taking a trip back in time.
 You really will be at an Old New England Mountain.
 This is a great spot for first timers or a quick Sunday ride before heading home.

 - Bretton Woods – (45 minutes) – On the other side of the valley sits the largest NH ski area.
 EICSL holds at least one race at this mountain each year and the members enjoy some great tree skiing, snow making, natural snowfall from Mt.
 Washington and a generally great resort.

 - Sunday River – (1 hour) – Not far over the boarder, you can take the trip to Maine and enjoy the variety that Sunday River can offer.